Font list

 Important

-A valid PostScript name is shorter than 63 printable ASCII characters and does not contain (){}[]<>%/
+A valid PostScript name must be shorter than 63 printable ASCII characters and must not contain (){}[]<>%/

 "fontList": {